jose-neta/gistme/README.md

     cat snippet | go run examples/alpha.go
     cat README.md | go run examples/alpha.go -name="em branco" -d "story of my life" -p=1

+Once you're satisfied with the example/alpha.go, you can build it once and use it forever

+    go build examples/alpha.go

+move the created binary file to `$HOME/go/bin` or anywhere under your `$PATH`.

 For more info, please read the [![GoDoc](https://godoc.org/github.com/netp/gistme?status.svg)](https://godoc.org/github.com/netp/gistme)

 # With OSX and Vim